bmbenson/bmbenson.github.io/game-of-life/index.md

 }
 ```

 A major strength of ECS is that is allows this type of separation of components from each other.
-The above is a concrete example where we can prune any care about UX from the keyboard_system, mouse_system, and update_board functions but still maintain the same functionality.
+The above is a concrete example where we can prune any care about UX from the `keyboard_system`, `mouse_system`, and `update_board` functions but still maintain the same functionality.
 This is useful if we wanted to add some feature where perhaps we want to only draw a subset of the screen, or change the UX experience to something like a [ratatui](https://github.com/ratatui-org/ratatui) console and the code changes may only be required in the draw_board function.

 Alright — lots of updates, here’s the full main.rs